 Kay uses combinations of multiple modalities in her work.
-Typically there are two types of multi-modal sessions - a Structural Integration Therapy session with additional services added on, or a shorter and specifically tailored therapeutic session where Revitavet™ Therapy and/or Low Level Laser Light/Cold Laser Therapy and/or Heat Therapy are the focus with limited Structural Integration Therapy work.
+Typically there are two types of multi-modal sessions - a Structural Integration Therapy session (commonly known as "Rolfing") with additional services added on, or a shorter and specifically tailored therapeutic session where Revitavet™ Therapy and/or Low Level Laser Light/Cold Laser Therapy and/or Heat Therapy are the focus with limited Structural Integration Therapy work.

-These therapeutic modalities are explained in more detail below.
+These therapeutic modalities are summarized in more detail below.

 Structural Integration Therapy: a type of therapy designed to help the horse's connective tissue release and reorganize, returning the horse's body to its natural state of equilibrium.
 The Structural Integration Series (which is widely known as the Equine Natural Movement Series) usually consists of 6 progressive sessions, as explained below in the section "Further Information about Structural Integration".